top of page

 Vanity metrics like likes and impressions don’t pay bills.
 Keep it simple: measure reach (are people seeing this?) and conversions (is anyone acting on it?).
 Everything else is noise.

-5. Make it a sprint
+5. Make It a Sprint

 Protect one hour a week for marketing.
 No distractions.
 Batch-create a few posts, schedule emails, update your site.
 You’ll make more progress in that focused hour than in ten scattered half-efforts.

-Gut check: Am I spreading myself across six platforms, or doubling down where it matters?
+Am I spreading myself across six platforms, or doubling down where it matters?

 Resource Squeeze: Do More with Less